 - Identify the paper’s major conclusions from the title and abstract.
 Keep its theme(s) in mind while reading the entire paper.

 - Look up unfamiliar words as you encounter them.
 Re-write them in your own words if necessary, and use that definition when you encounter them later in the paper.

-- Learn from headings within the Introduction, Methods, Results, & Conclusion.
+- Learn from headings within the introduction, methods, results, and conclusion.
 These may be summations of major themes of the paper or signify topic shifts.

 - Tolerate confusion or ambiguity during your first read.
 Try not to expect the complexities of the paper to be clarified immediately.
-Your confusion can generate excellent questions that may be answered during your second read, or if not, provide material for discussion or further investigation.
+Your confusion can generate excellent questions that may be answered during your second read; if not, it may provide material for discussion or further investigation.